Skip to Main Content

 Sufficient & complete

-Sufficient data — from software, databases, and IoT sensors — is crucial to create an accurate digital version that reflects its real-world counterpoint.
+Sufficient data — from software, databases, and IoT (internet of things) sensors — is crucial to create an accurate digital version that reflects its real-world counterpoint.
 The system you recreate digitally should be self-contained.
 If it isn’t, it will be much more difficult to build an accurate digital representation.

 Keep in mind: Some manufacturing problems aren't suited for digital twins.
 One-offs, lower stakes issues, simpler or static problems, and those without measurable parameters can often be solved with less resource-intensive solutions.